 Lesson learned: a consequential damages waiver clause doesn’t eliminate liability for all indirect damages.
 A contract may describe certain indirect costs the owner will incur, and this can put such costs squarely within the contemplation of the parties.
 Owners may want to take advantage of this approach in drafting their contracts.
 Contractors will want to watch for and consider quantifying or limiting liability for owner indirect costs described in the contract, and not rely upon a consequential damages waiver.

-Richard L. Reed is a Director in the law firm of Coats, Rose, Yale, Ryman & Lee, P.C., which concentrates its practice in construction law and real estate.
+Richard L. Reed is a Director in the law firm of Coats Rose, P.C.
 Rick is a past Chair of the Texas State Bar Construction Law Section and is a frequent speaker on construction law issues.
 Rick’s experience includes handling complex construction disputes, developing strategies for the formation of business entities, and drafting and negotiating complex construction contracts.
-See www.coatsrose.com for more information about Rick and his law firm.